TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Preparation/Installing/Index.rst

 """"""""""""""""""""""""

-To get all the needed files, please download this extension and install it into your TYPO3 installation.
-It is not recommended to simply view it online in the TYPO3 Extension Repository (TER) or at docs.typo3.org.
-By installing it you directly have access not only to this manual, but also all the needed template files (HTML, CSS and the TypoScript in a textfile) directly on your server and TYPO3 system.
+To get all the needed files, please download this extension and install it into your TYPO3 CMS installation.
+It is not enough to simply view it online in the TYPO3 CMS Extension Repository (TER) or at docs.typo3.org.
+By installing it you gain access to the template files (HTML, CSS and the TypoScript in a textfile) directly on your server and TYPO3 CMS system.

 (If you have already done that, you can skip the rest of this chapter.)

 .. note::

    The extension key of this tutorial is "doc_tut_templating".
 Search for it in your extension manager and install it.